rust-lang/reference/src/macros-by-example.md

 For historical reasons, the scoping of macros by example does not work entirely like items.
 Macros have two forms of scope: textual scope, and path-based scope.
 Textual scope is based on the order that things appear in source files, or even across multiple files, and is the default scoping.
-It's explained further below.
+It is explained further below.
 Path-based scope works exactly the same way that item scoping does.
 The scoping, exporting, and importing of macros is controlled largely by attributes.

-When a macro is invoked by an unqualified identifier (not part of a multi-part path), it's first looked up in textual scoping.
+When a macro is invoked by an unqualified identifier (not part of a multi-part path), it is first looked up in textual scoping.
 If this does not yield any results, then it is looked up in path-based scoping.
 If the macro's name is qualified with a path, then it is only looked up in path-based scoping.